auth0/docs/articles/libraries/lock-ios/index.md

 ### Logout

-If desired, you have the ability to let the user logout.
+If desired, you have the ability to let the user log out.
 For this you need to call `clearSessions` for `A0Lock`.
 This method removes all stored sessions of any IdP in your application.

 #### Important notes: